Next Four Month

 Upcoming CB*MA Events

-Come to our Open day Saturday 18th November 2017 and see our graduates in action.
+Come to our Open day on Saturday 16th June 2018 and see our graduates in action.
 An opportunity to ask lots of questions, feel the school atmosphere and chat with one of our Tutors.
-If you are thinking about joining in January or April 2018, attending our Open Day is highly recommended!
+If you are thinking about joining in September 2018, attending our Open Day is highly recommended!

-Attending our popular Day Taster Course on Saturday 27th January is the best way of getting a feel of our Academy and practise the skills you will be taught at our Hair & Make up courses.
+Attending our popular Day Taster Course on Saturday 23rd June is the best way of getting a feel of our Academy and practice the skills you will be taught at our Hair & Make up courses.

 When you join our family you benefit not only from Christine Blundell’s years of experience in theatre and films, but also from the vast network of media and entertainment contacts she has nurtured, many of whom will be teaching you.
 In addition, all our courses are run in small groups, allowing us to focus well on each individual student.
 All our graduates are given the opportunity to join Christine on set, thus allowing them to gain valuable experience after completing their course.

 To succeed in your career as a film and TV makeup artist you will need real drive and commitment, and at the Chistine Blundell Academy for Film & Television in London (CB*MA) we promise to reward that commitment by offering our industry-leading training courses and the support needed to realise your goals.

 The Film & TV industry is an exacting and demanding one, but there are few industries that are ultimately as rewarding and fun as a life spent behind the scenes on a film and TV set helping to bring stories to life on the silver screen (or indeed the plasma screen!).